PDF: PDF design settings using CSS

 Now, if you click on the circled icon below, which appears in the Inspect console, or enter Ctrl+Shift+C, you can hover on any part of the page to view the HTML code.

 Header and Footer

-Headers are inside a div with class header-container while footers are inside a div with class footer-container.
+Headers are inside a div with a class header-container, while footers are inside a div with a class footer-container.

 The header and footer do not appear on the title and final page.

 The title page is considered as a separate page.
 The body is tagged with the ID title-page.

 Tip: If you want to set a background page for your cover page, the ideal height and widhts is 1121 px and 810 px.

 Just like the title page, the final page is considered as a separate page.
 The body is tagged with the ID final-page.

 Every page content will be inside a section element with the classes page and page-container.
 The page-container class ensures that there’s a page break after this element.

 All pages have an extra ID selector that can be used to target items on specific pages.